What we heard

 The Review Panel has concluded its work and submitted its final report in July 2017.

 Thanks to everyone who participated in the review and submitted feedback on the WCB Review Panel’s final report.
-The deadline for submitting feedback was Sept.
-30, 2017.
-The Minister of Labour will now take all recommendations and feedback into consideration.
+Feedback was used to inform proposed changes to the Workers' Compensation Act that was introduced Nov 27, 2017.

 Engagement Phase – June/July 2016